 Fight pollution with plants.

-The US Environmental Protection Agency has noted that indoor air quality can be 10x more polluted than the air outside, and the agency considers indoor air quality the nation’s top pollution problem.
+The US Environmental Protection Agency has noted that indoor air quality can be 10x more polluted than the air outside.
+Indoor air quality is the nation’s top pollution problem.

 Many factors contribute to overall health of indoor air, such as ventilation, your appliances, the number of candles you burn, and synthetic pollutants from paint, carpets, upholstery and furniture finishes.
-Paying attention to the health of the air around us is important, because most of us spend 90% of our time indoors.
+Paying attention to the health of the air around us is important.
+Most of us spend 90% of our time indoors.

 The good news is that plants have the ability to remove harmful compounds from the air through a process called phytoremediation.
 Plants absorb harmful compounds through their leaves and roots, and naturally filter them out.
 The microorganisms that live in the soil of potted plants also play a role in neutralizing air pollutants.